We’ve migrated our documentation to a new site, which means some URLs have changed. If you hit a broken link, submit a support ticket.

-To show a modal Offer template full screen, you can in addition to the Show Offer card, utilize a Run JS card in which you would inject the styles for this fullscreen modal, and later after the modal has been closed, deleted these additional styles (since they can affect other templates on the page).
+To show a modal Offer template full screen, use the Show Offer card and a Run JS card to inject fullscreen styles.
+After the modal closes, remove those styles to avoid affecting other templates on the page.

 An example of the code that would be added to the Run JS card is as follows: